-We saw that in the Sanskrit, the term derives from the verbal root vi- $\sqrt{n\bar{t}}$ which means "to lead," "to guide," "to drive away," and so on.
+We saw that in the Sanskrit, the term derives from the verbal root $vi \cdot \sqrt{n\bar{i}}$ which means "to lead," "to guide," "to drive away," and so on.
 The vinaya thus drives away the obstacles that hinder the progress on the path to freedom.
 It also has the meaning of "to tame," and is translated in Tibetan as 'dul ba (literally "taming" or "subduing") to mean taming the senses.
 The act of taming senses requires a process of self-reflection with regard to how one reacts to external sensory objects and provocations.
 The individual rules of training (śikṣāpada) within the Vinaya are interpreted in this respect as important to curtail negative inclinations and inculcate ethical conduct.
 The disciplinary precepts (śīla) involving various restraints of the senses are regarded as foundational for building an ethical profile conducive for accomplishment in the contemplative practices (samādhi) and wisdom (prajñā).
-It is in this regard that the enterprise of Buddhist spiritual practice is characterized as training in higher ethical conduct (adhiśīlaśikṣā), training in higher mind
+It is in this regard that the enterprise of Buddhist spiritual practice is characterized as training in higher ethical conduct (adhiśīlaśikşā), training in higher mind (adhicittaśikṣā), and training in higher wisdom (adhiprajñāśikṣā).
+Noteworthy are also the metaphors used to demonstrate the preciousness and function of prātimoksa which we find in the verses of praise at the start of the Prātimokṣasūtra: